valstat/valstat-rfc/VALSTAT.md

 ### 4.3.
 VALSTAT State

-VALSTAT State is an boolean AND combination of occupancy states of two VALSTAT structure fields.
+VALSTAT State is an boolean result of AND combination of occupancy states of two VALSTAT structure fields.

-Combination of value *and* status occupancies is giving four possible states.
+Combination of two fields value *and* status occupancies is giving four possible states.

-(We will label them for further use, for the step one of the return handling)
+We will name them for further use.

 | Meta State Tag | Value occupancy  | op | Status occupancy  |
 | ----- | ------- | ------- | --- |